defacto64/qwac_detector/README.md

 ## How to install
 You can install this WebExtension by opening the following link: xxxxxxxxxxx

-However,  this WebExtension only works in conjunction with the GetServerCert native application, which you can downbload from the [native](native) subdirectory of this project.
-Save the GetServerCert.exe wherever you like on yur PC.
+However, this WebExtension only works in conjunction with the **GetServerCert** native application, which you can downbload from the [native](native) subdirectory of this project.
+Save the GetServerCert executable wherever you like on your PC together with the accompanying PowerShell script.
 If you later move it somewhere else, you'll have to re-register it.

 In order to register the GetServerCert native application, so the browser will find it, open PowerShell and change directory to where you put the .exe file, the give the following command:
 ```pwsh